typohnebild/numpy-vs-mir/README.md

 This might be an effect of the small problem sizes in the lowest multigrid-level provided to the solver.
 When Numba is used, there is no big difference between the Intel Python distribution, that uses the Intel MKL and the "plain" Python version accelerated with Openblas.
-In the runs where Numba was not used, the Intel version is slower than the Openblas version, but runs more FLOP/s for problem sizes above 1500.
+In the runs where Numba is not used, the Intel version is slower than the Openblas version, but runs more FLOP/s for problem sizes above 1500.
 One aspect that possibly plays into is the relatively old NumPy version that is used in the Intel Python distribution.